ManuDeBuck/project-druppel/README.md

 # ProjectScriptingTalen

-Project for the course Scriptingtalen, 1st bachelor ICT, Ugent.
+This was a little project for the course "Scriptingtalen".